aehrc/TRIBES/README.md

 - `TF-CEU-15-2.vcf.gz` : VFC file for the simulated genotypes
 - `g1k_ceu_family_15_2.ped`: pedigree
 - `TF-CEU-15-2.true.rel` : true relations

+# Containers

+*TRIBES* docker image includes the pipeline and all the dependences and it's publicly available from https://hub.docker.com/r/piotrszul/tribes and can pulled with:

+	docker pull docker.io/piotrszul/tribes

+It's an executable image with `snakemake` as an entry point.

+When running using docker it's necessary to mount the reference data and pipeline data volumes (or local filesystem) so that the container have access to both, e.g:

+	docker -it --rm -v <path-to-ref-data>:<path-to-ref-data> -v <path-to-data>:<path-to-data> docker.io/piotrszul/tribes -d <path-to-data> <other_options> ...

+When running with `singularity` this may not be need if the volumes with data and reference data are mounted as per configuration.
+One important consideration though is to use `-e` flag as some host environment variables (e.g. related to pyton) casue issues while running in the containter:

+ 	singularity run -e  docker://docker.io/piotrszul/tribes -d <path-to-data> <other_options> ...

 # Issues and comments